davidjguru/the-russian-llulaby/content/blog/functional-testing-for-browser-in-drupal-using-phpunit.md

 3. We may need to load values into this former form.
 4. Or also check users, roles and permissions.

 So we'll need classes and resources that allow us to reproduce these actions through code (so that they can be automated).
 This is just a sketch of our possible needs, as we must first be clear about which features we want to test.
 So the first guideline shared in this introduction will be: **You must know well your needs to test**.

+Ok, and what is the features we'll have to test? the Humans.txt contrib module was created years ago to offers a way for building the humans.txt file from within Drupal.
+For several months we have been working on its portability to Drupal 8 and its features are summarized in two main tasks:

+1. They generate an object as a humans.txt file with values loaded from a configuration form.
+1. They offer to create a link to the object/file from ```<head>```.

+Mainly, these will be the features that we will have to test.

 # 2- Arrangements